HSLdevcom/hasura-dummy-auth-server/README.md

 ## Usage

 hasura-dummy-auth-server requires three environment variables to be set:
-- `HASURA_ROLE`: The role name for table permissions in Hasura console
+- `HASURA_ROLE`: The role name for table permissions in Hasura console.
 - `PORT`: The port where the GET requests from Hasura are to be received.
 - `WEBHOOK_PATH`: The path in the URL where the GET requests from Hasura are listened to.